• Skip to primary navigation

 Food Tasting!

-Our meal started with the Cold Mezzes.
-Hummus bilsanobar or hummus with crispy pine nuts and lemon followed by Hummus with basil.
-Hummos has always been a personal favorite and found both perfect for my taste bud.
-The Hummus was served with fresh Pita bread.
+We began our meal with the Cold Mezzes.
+Hummus bilsanobar, a delightful blend of hummus with crispy pine nuts and tangy lemon, was followed by the fresh and herbaceous Hummus with basil.
+As a self-proclaimed hummus enthusiast, I found both versions to be perfectly suited to my taste.
+The hummus was served alongside fluffy, freshly baked Pita bread.

 %Hummus %Souk %Taj %Bengal